Tips and Tricks

 MainUI has a tool called the Developer Sidebar.
 Bring up the sidebar through Developer Tools or the key combination AltShiftD.

-Note that the sidebar will not come up if your display is to narrow.
-It will not work on a phone nor on most tablet displays.
+Note that the sidebar will not come up if your display is too narrow.
+It will not work on a phone nor in portrait mode on most tablet displays.

 # Pinned Objects